 By placing them side-by-side in separate windows, you can go section-by-section and setting-by-setting to match the configurations.

 Add the same sequence of sections to your home page and other templates, then copy the text from the previous theme to paste into the new sections.

 Images in sections will need to be added but will be available in the store library (no need to upload again).

 Copy template and theme setting configurations

 Templates for the product pages, collection pages, etc. often have their own settings.
-Open these pages in the right-side preview, then open their section to reveal the settings.
+Open these templates with the page selector, then open their section to reveal the settings.
 Adjust the settings for the new version to reflect the previous configuration.

 Also, complete this process for the Theme settings.